makinux/WebTileNet/README.md

 	Software: python 2.7.6

 ### Installation method
-1. Install each package required for execution.
+1.Install each package required for execution.

 	sudo pip install pillow requests

-2. Place the source code in the .dataset directory in an arbitrary place.
+2.Place the source code in the .dataset directory in an arbitrary place.

 ### Data Set Creation Procedure